merose/MakeyPiano/README.md

 # MakeyPiano
-Code and setup info for a Raspberry Pi and MakeyMakey piano demo, originally for the 2015 Alameda County Fair in Pleasanton, CA. Written for the [RobotGarden](http://www.robotgarden.org/) display.
+Code and setup info for a Raspberry Pi and MakeyMakey piano demo, originally for the [RobotGarden](http://www.robotgarden.org/) display at the 2015
+Alameda County Fair in Pleasanton, CA.

 # The Hardware